ericung/ChefsBatch/README.md

    ```

 3. **Configure Environment Variables**
-   Create a `appsettings.json` file in the root directory and
+   Create a `appsettings.json` file in the root directory